SebGadzinski/Rummi/README.md

 Run the GameServer, then three Players, and follow instructions

 ## Testing
-Contains testing the game thouroly via network
+Contains testing the game thoroughly via network
 Run TestSuiteRunner

 ## Authors